SecretJuice/.dotfiles/readme.md

 ## Known Issues and TODOs
 - XClip based Clipboard provider is not striping `\r` from the ends of lines when pasting
-- Configured to use zsh plugins via antibody, but I haven't actually picked any out yet
 - Get good at vim